tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 <a name="Item-7"></a>
 ## Testing attack patterns

-Now, let's play and see how Defender reacts.
+Now, let's play and see how Defender reacts in terms of alerting.<br />
 As previously introduced, we will not test all Kubernetes Goat scenarios for various reasons:

 1. Some Kubernetes Goat scenarios relies on Docker engine, while AKS relies on containerd (which avoids mandatory root privileges for containers, behind other benefits)
 2. Some scenarios are 'inner-network' specific: cross-namespace requests for instance should be tackled with Network Policies such as Calico or Azure CNI.
 It is not the idea to cover this here, and Defender for Cloud has no way to know what is an authorized applicative flow inside the cluster or not.